-In this interview, place reputation scholar and advisor Robert Govers offers exclusive insights into the past and future of place branding research and practice.
-Together with his colleagues Gerard van Keken and Erik van ‘t Klooster, Robert Govers developed the place branding principles and a five-step approach for city, region and country branders, both now hosted by The Place Brand Observer.
+Place reputation scholar and advisor Robert Govers in this interview offers exclusive insights into the past and future of place branding research and practice.
+Together with his colleagues Gerard van Keken and Erik van 't Klooster, Robert Govers developed the place branding principles and a five-step approach to place branding.

 - How perceptions, which are largely based on clichés, don’t change very much over time;